Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 The Vagrant installation script will download the box, create a VirtualBox virtual machine instance with Ubuntu as the operating system, and then install and configure all the code it needs into Ubuntu within that virtual machine.

-We will install the edX Platform manually by running the Vagrant script from the command line.
+We will install the edX Platform by running the Vagrant script from the command line.

 All you have to do is create the directory from which you would like to run edX, and run the script, as follows.

+In our example, edx_aspen will be the name of the directory.
+You can, however, use any name you like.